-BP PLC executives plan to attempt to contain the oil spill in the Gulf of Mexico using a small containment structure, which they are calling a top hat.
+BP PLC executives planned to contain the oil spill in the Gulf of Mexico using a small containment structure, which they call a top hat.

-HOUSTON, May 10 -- BP PLC executives plan to attempt to contain the oil spill in the Gulf of Mexico using a small containment structure, which they are calling a top hat.
-Meanwhile, they also plan to stop the flow of oil from the deepwater well off Louisiana by plugging up the blowout preventer in 5,000 ft of water and then sealing the wellhead.
+Simultaneously, BP worked to stop the flow of oil from a deepwater well off Louisiana by plugging up the blowout preventer in 5,000 ft of water and then sealing the wellhead.

-BP Group Chief Executive Tony Hayward met with reporters May 10 at BP’s offices in Houston where he said hundreds of technical experts and operating specialists from various companies and countries are working on multiple options in parallel at BP's Houston offices.
+Hundreds of technical experts and operating specialists from various companies and countries worked on multiple options in parallel at BP's Houston offices.

-Earlier on May 10, BP announced it has spent $350 million on spill response efforts at the ocean’s surface, subsea containment efforts, relief well drilling, and payments to Louisiana, Alabama, Mississippi, and Florida.
+As of May 13, BP said it spent $450 million on spill response efforts at the ocean's surface, subsea containment efforts, relief well drilling, and payments to Louisiana, Alabama, Mississippi, and Florida.

-BP and partners hired Transocean Ltd.’s semisubmersible rig, Deepwater Horizon, to drill the Macondo well on Mississippi Canyon Block 252.
+BP and partners hired Transocean Ltd.'s semisubmersible rig, Deepwater Horizon, to drill the Macondo well on Mississippi Canyon Block 252.
 The Deepwater Horizon exploded Apr.
 20, leaving 11 crew members missing and presumed dead.
 On Apr.
 22, the Deepwater Horizon sank (OGJ, May 3, 2010, p.
 31).

 The oil and gas well is spilling an estimated 5,000 b/d.
 BP is the operator with 65% interest.
 Partners are Anadarko Petroleum Corp., 25%, and Mitsui Oil Exploration Co.
 Ltd., 10%.